flot/flot/API.md

     tickFormatter: (fn: number, object -> string) or string
     tickDecimals: null or number

+    tickLength: null or number
-    labelWidth: null or number
+    tickWidth: null or number
-    labelHeight: null or number
+    tickHeight: null or number

     reserveSpace: null or true

-    tickLength: null or number

     alignTicksWithAxis: null or number
 }
 ```